TosbackCgusBridge-Bot/CGUs-versions/Macys/Privacy Policy.md

 This Notice of Privacy Practices was updated on January 31, 2014.

-This notice of privacy practices applies to information collected in Macy’s stores, online at macys.com, and via mobile applications (Macy’s iShop, macys.com accessed through your mobile device).
-To view your separate Department Store National Bank Privacy Policy for your Macy's credit card and to read more information about our credit services, please click here.
+This Notice of Privacy Practices applies to information collected in Macy’s stores, online at macys.com, and via mobile applications (e.g., Macy’s iShop, macys.com accessed through your mobile device).
+To view your separate Department Store National Bank (DSNB) Privacy Policy for your Macy's credit card and to read more information about our credit services, please click here.

 This Notice of Privacy Practices explains: